Tony Rougier: International career

 Rougier earned 67 caps for the Trinidad and Tobago national team between 1995 and 2005, scoring five goals.
 He served as captain on numerous occasions.
 During this time his country won the Caribbean Cup in 1996 and 1999, beating Cuba on home soil in the final on both occasions.
 They also reached the final in 1998, but were beaten 2–1 by Jamaica.
 He was also in the squad for the 1996 and 2000 editions of the CONCACAF Gold Cup.

 He was on the 24-man shortlist for the squad for the 2006 FIFA World Cup, but was excluded from the final 23.
 Manager Leo Beenhakker said: "The guy worked fantastically and he did everything he had to do to try and make it and in the end I had to make a decision."

 Personal life

 A "proud and passionate Christian", Rougier used to celebrate goals with a prayer.

 He advised good friend and fellow footballer Dwight Yorke to "calm down a bit with the ladies" following Yorke's love life being splashed across the British tabloids.
 He grew up next door to cricketer Gus Logie and worked at an airport in New York City before trying his luck with football in England.

 Rougier is a lifelong teetotaler.
 On multiple occasions during his playing career, he was awarded a bottle of champagne for winning the man of the match award, only to refuse it and hand it back to the organisers.

-His family include wife Trisha and daughters Alishia-Kae and Maya-Kai.